piuswong-vx/sandbox-rpi/README.md

 	* You may want to set up the screen-blanking or screensaver feature for long-term tests, using `xset s 600` to set the screen timeout to 600 seconds or something similar.

+	* Data is saved in a file called `data-paperfeeder.csv` in the repo root directory.
+It appends to that file, so make sure to rename, move, and/or delete the files created as needed.

 ### Remote dev